czottmann/linearis/docs/build-system.md

 # Build System

-The zco-linear-cli uses a TypeScript compilation-based build system optimized for both development productivity and production performance.
-The project features automatic builds during installation, cross-platform clean scripts, and 4.2x faster startup times with compiled JavaScript over TypeScript execution.
+Linearis uses a TypeScript compilation-based build system optimized for both development productivity and production performance.
+The project features automatic builds during installation, and cross-platform clean scripts.

 The build system leverages TypeScript's compiler for production builds while maintaining tsx for development convenience.
 All builds output to the dist/